-Move over driverless cars, Tesla are ready to make an even bigger impact on our lives, our cities and our homes, with their recently announced off grid solar technology offer.
+Move over driverless cars, Tesla is ready to make an even bigger impact on our lives, our cities and our homes, with their recently announced off-grid solar technology offer.

 But how will this accessible new solar technology impact our lives, economy, environment and our architecture?

 In October, on a back lot at Universal Studios, Tesla chairman Elon Musk not only revealed the company’s new souped-up Powerwall 2 home battery solution, it also showcased its aesthetically striking new solar roof tiles – on the immaculate set of Desperate Housewives no less.

 In the wake of the announcement, Natural Solar, which installed the first-generation of Tesla Powerwall batteries in Australia, reported

 that within 48 hours of the announcement, it received thousands of consumer inquiries – highlighting the appetite for solar energy and off-grid living in Australia.

 “The battery revolution of 2016 shows that people are hungry to dive into the world of renewable energy and there is huge interest as these products are tried and tested in the homes of consumers,” Natural Solar said in a statement.

 Tesla claims the Powerwall 2 battery with its solar roof tiles can provide enough electricity to power a standard family home, for less than the overall cost of installing a regular roof and paying your average electricity bills.